DIY Tall Outdoor Planter Boxes for the Garden

 I’m planning on staining these tall outdoor planter boxes, and I’ll update this post when I do, so check back in!

 At this point, you can water everything on your own, or you can install a drip system.
-We chose to use a drip system since I don’t have the time nor desire to stand outside holding a hose several times a day.
-That’s my next blog post and I’ll make sure I link it here!
+We chose to use a drip system since I don’t have the time nor desire to stand outside holding a hose several times a day, and you can check out all the details in this blog post.

 XOXO